Tommrodrigues/Blog/content/posts/My DIY Smart Thermostat/index.md

 The auto-tuner will oscillate the boiler temperature very high and very low to see how the ambient temperature reacts.
 Note that this may take a few hours, and your home may become uncomfortably warm/cool whilst tuning is taking place

 From the tuning, the NodeMCU can back-calculate figures for each of the PID values for your home.
-These are ballpark figures, and will require finer manual tuning to optimise them.
+These are ballpark figures, and might require finer manual tuning to optimise them.

 ## Conclusion